zanemmiller2/baseNencoder/README.md

 <ins>base64 decoding</ins> is completed by taking a block of four base64 characters and converting it to three ASCII characters.

+<ins>basez85 encoding</ins> is completed by taking a block of four octets (32 bit DOUBLE WORD) and converting it to five z85 characters.
+Input lengths less than 4 bytes are padded with "00" for conversion and then disregarded in the output.

 Prints to standard output wrapping to a new line every 76 characters.
 Pads incomplete output strings with "=".

 **(Note: this base58 implementation is going to vary slightly from other versions due to the max unsigned integer limitations)**